 - The agreement supports Washington state goals and existing plans, such as DNR's 20-Year Forest Health Strategic Plan, which will restore the health of 1.25 million acres of federal, state, private, and tribal forest.

 - By working together, the agencies will maximize resources and create the efficiencies needed to return Washington's forest health, which is a cornerstone to healthy wildlife habitat and clean water.

 - This partnership creates a unified voice on issues before Congress and the state Legislature.

-- A signed copy of the MOU is available here.
-Video of the press conference is available here.
+- A signed copy of the MOU is available by request.
+Video of the press conference is available by request.
 Attached photo caption: Commissioner of Public Lands Hilary Franz speaking during the signing of the MOU with USDA Forest Service Chief Vicki Christiansen in the background.

 Deputy Communications Director

 Media Relations, Pacific Northwest Region